ionutboangiu/docs/docs/ers.rst

 			"run_delay":  "-1",			// reading of events it is triggered outside of ERs "field_separator": ";",		// field separator definition
 			"type": "*file_csv",		// type of reader, *file_csv can read .csv files "row_length" : 0,			// Number of fields from csv file
 			"flags": [					// influence processing logic within CGRateS workflow "*cdrs",				//   *cdrs will create CDRs
 				"*log"					//   *log will log the events to syslog ],
 			"source_path": "/tmp/ers2/in",		// location of the files
 			"processed_path": "/tmp/ers2/out",	// move the files here once processed
-			"content_fields":[					// mapping definition between line index in the file and CGRateS field {
+			"fields":[					// mapping definition between line index in the file and CGRateS field {
 					"tag": "OriginID",			// OriginID together with OriginHost will "path": "*cgreq.OriginID",	//   uniquely identify the session on CGRateS side